 Let's start with the basics – park passes.
 (Again, talking about Disneyland and California Adventure in Anaheim, CA in these posts.
 Just check online for other Disney park costs.)
 As mentioned, my parents bought the park passes for our entire family so we could all gather for a family reunion of sorts.
 (Generous, right??)
 We did 3 day passes with no park hopper (full details below).
 For the sake of this post I will break down cost as if we had purchased them for our family.

-As you can see, kids 2 and under are free which helped eliminate 2 tickets for my family.
+Kids 2 and under are free which helped eliminate 2 tickets for my family.

 - Another thing to consider when planning the budget for your Disneyland trip is a layaway vacation package.
 Get Away Today is the top of the line when it comes to Disney packages, and their layaway options make it possible to pay on your vacation month-by-month.
 Check out their site to get the details on how it would work for you, and your vaca!